-As parents around the world continue “homeschooling” … or at least, schooling at home while buildings remain closed … I’m seeing more statements equating homework with homeschooling.
+As more parents around the world experiment with virtual schooling, I’m seeing more statements equating homework with homeschooling.

 As parents, we naturally want the best for our children.
 We want them to grow and excel mentally, emotionally, and academically, to the best of their abilities.

 We should not have to choose one over the other, or at the cost of another.

 Grades should never come at the expense of a child’s mental, emotional well-being.
 Homeschooling has always recognized that … long before the COVID-19 pandemic occurred.
 (See more reasons why parents choose to homeschool in this blog post.)